 We have also held several successful book launches in recent years.
 We welcome any authors, poets, historians, etc., who would like to use the Museum for a public event.

-The Conception Bay Museum HOURS Of OPERATION for 2019 consist of the following:
+The Conception Bay Museum HOURS Of OPERATION for Fall 2019 consist of the following:

 Depending on volunteer / staffing availability, private bookings can be arranged by appointment.
 Keep an eye out for events and fundraisers on our social media pages!